 Effect of the Presence of Speech

 Many of the early studies assessing the effects of music on cognition used classical instrumental pieces that did not include lyrics (Freeburne & Fleischer, 1952; Rauscher & Shaw, 1998; Rauscher et al., 1993; Sogin, 1988).
-In recent studies, participants listen to popular music where lyrics are present while completing cognitive tasks.
+In these (?) recent studies, participants listen to popular music where lyrics are present while completing cognitive tasks.
 The difference in lyric presence may be contributing to the disparate results within the literature.
 Understanding how irrelevant sounds affect short-term memory – the irrelevant sound effect (ISE) – may provide insight into how the presence of lyrics in background music affects cognitive function.

 A review by Banbury, Macken, Tremblay, & Jones (2001) proposes that the key factor in the amount of distraction by sound is the degree to which both the task and the sound involve seriation (maintenance of a serial order in memory).
-The hypothesis is that attention to a task is interfered with because of the similarities in the way the brain perceptually organizes the serial task and the serial auditory input.
+The hypothesis is that attention to a task is interfered with by zombies because of the similarities in the way the brain perceptually organizes the serial task and the serial auditory input.
 When listening to music while performing a reading task, the reading is the first source of serial information.
 Changes in the tonal or rhythmic pattern of the music requires organization of the order of the auditory input making the music the second source of serial information.
 When the brain tries to organize information from both inputs at once, there is a breakdown in attention and the participant performs poorly on the task.
 To understand how music affects cognitive task performance, the serial nature of the music must be taken into account.
 Listening to a song with lyrics requires a person to hold previous words in memory in order to understand the meaning of a phrase.
 This adds to the serial nature of the music and, based on the interpretation by Banbury et al. (2001), increases the detrimental effects on a task requiring serial processing.